 Want to know more?

 Sway Group is a full-service influencer agency.
-We keep abreast of all of the latest updates and trends on social media so you don’t have to.
+We keep up to date with all of the latest updates and trends on social media so you don’t have to.
 We are here to help you navigate these changes and make the most of your brand’s marketing budget.